siimon/prom-client/README.md

 });
 ```

-If you want `this` to point to you object instead of the metric, you can pass arrow function as `collect`:
+If you want `this` to point to the outer scope instead of the metric, you can pass arrow function as `collect`:

 ```js
 const client = require('prom-client');